secnot/rectpack/README.md

   * GuillotineBafMinas

 I recommend to use the default algorithm unless the packing is too slow, in that case switch to one of the Guillotine variants for example *GuillotineBssfSas*.
-If you want to learn more about the different algorithms read [1].
+You can learn more about the algorithms in [1].

 ## Testing